 MS in Education Course Insight: Improve Student Writing With the MEAL Plan

-Discover what Walden’s Riley College of Education and Leadership students have already learned and the teaching strategies used that can help you improve your students’ writing.
+Discover what Walden’s Riley College of Education and Human Sciences students have already learned and the teaching strategies used that can help you improve your students’ writing.

 For students to truly excel, they need to know how to express themselves well, particularly in writing.
 But in your teaching career, you’re likely to encounter many students who struggle with basic composition skills.
 Fortunately, there’s a teaching strategy that can help your students improve their writing: the MEAL plan.